tsuru/tsuru/docs/installing/dashboard.rst

 Please refer to :doc:`adding nodes </installing/adding-nodes>` for more details.

 --------------------------
-Adding the python platform
+Adding the Python platform
 --------------------------

 Platforms are responsible for building and running your application.
-The dashboard requires the python platform, which can be easily installed with:
+The dashboard requires the Python platform, which can be easily installed with:

 .. highlight:: bash